subat0mik/Misconfiguration-Manager/foundations/sccm-foundations.md

 ## Primary Site Server
 The server responsible for processing client-generated data and interacting with the site database.
 Also referred to as the site server.

+## Secondary Site
+A child of a primary site used to distribute content to clients in remote locations with low bandwidth connections

+## Central Administration Site
+An optional top-level site that can be used to manage multiple primary sites

 ## Site System
 A computer that is assigned one or more site system roles in the site.

+## Site System Role
+A role installed on a site system to host functionality for a site (e.g., site server, site database, distribution point)

+## Site Database
+A required site system role for central administration sites, primary sites, and secondary sites that stores and processes data

+## Site Database Server
+Hosts the site database for a site, can be colocated on the site server or hosted on a remote system

 ## SMS Provider
 A site system with Windows Management Instrumentation (WMI) and HTTPS REST API providers that allow indirect access to the site database.
 This role is installed on the primary site server by default but can also be installed elsewhere.
 SharpSCCM interacts with SMS providers via WMI and HTTP(S).